mmluk/DTWTutorial/chapter1.md

 Have a look at the plot that showed up in the viewer.
 Which type of measure would give a greater similarity between red and blue curves, when you use the black vertical lines to compare points?

 *** =instructions
-- Is the similarity for Euclidean matching or DTW matching better?
+- Is the similarity score for Euclidean matching better
+- or DTW matching better

 *** =hint
 - Have a look at the plot.
 Are points in the curves connected by the black lines more or less similar.